Arteta ready for ‘defining’ top four clash with Spurs

 “Obviously we are in a difficult situation.
 We have to regroup and figure out what we can do.

 “Our backs are against the wall.
-We are in the relegation zone but we have to fight for our lives.” - AFP
+We are in the relegation zone but we have to fight for our lives.”-Reuters